shirihhhh/openbankingphp/README.md

 * Beneficiary and remitter references need improvements
 * Currency on data array sent to make payment needs to be from system, not hard coded
 * General tidy up / refactor
+* Add cron functionality to check status of payment (as no webhooks currently)